sarankumar1325/AI-INTERNSHIP-CODING-RAJA-TECHNOLOGIES/README.md

 # AI-INTERNSHIP-CODING-RAJA-TECHNOLOGIES

 Welcome to the AI Internship at Coding Raja Technologies!
-This repository contains a Next.js application with cutting-edge features for AI-powered chat, leveraging React Server Components, Vercel AI SDK, and various other tools and libraries.
+This repository contains a Next.js application with cutting-edge features for an AI-powered chatbot, leveraging React Server Components, Vercel AI SDK, and various other tools and libraries.

 ## Features